ComBoot/ComBoot/README.md

 <p align="center"><img src="http://zoker.me/images/uploads/big/0d1bab2b61aef92008d75d99042ea254.png" alt="proBoot3 Logo" width="400px"/></p>

-<b>proBoot3 1.0 will be avaible very soon, there are only a few bugs left.
+:exclamation: <b>proBoot3 1.0 will be avaible very soon, there are only a few bugs left.
 I hope I can publish it within the next two weeks.
 There will also be a new support and product page.</b>
 For more information, see [status] (#status)

-Note!
+Note !
 =
 > - **Because bootstrap needs so much customization, this theme will not work with any style change done by the [phpBB Automod](https://www.phpbb.com/mods/automod/).
 So you have to do any change manually!**
 - **This theme is also meant to work with core bootstrap, it therefor cannot be 100% compatible to custom bootstrap styles (like bootswatch)!**